Nature’s art

 Dipterocarpus alatus is a large evergreen forest tree, which can grow to a height of 40 m, sometimes up to 55 m.
 It is found in tropical Asia, from Bangladesh eastwards through Southeast Asia to the Philippines.
 It is one of the most important timber species in this region, and wild populations are highly threatened by habitat loss.
 It is listed as Endangered in the IUCN Red List of Threatened Species.

-The generic name is derived from the Greek words di (‘two’), pteron (‘wing’), and karpos (‘fruit’), referring to the two-winged fruits of this genus.
+The generic name is derived from Ancient Greek di (‘two’), pteron (‘wing’), and karpos (‘fruit’), referring to the two-winged fruits of this genus.
 Fruits are depicted on the page Plants: Ancient and huge trees.

 This leaf of Dipterocarpus alatus, which has fallen among the ruins of Angkor Thom, Cambodia, displays a beautiful pattern, created by micro-organisms, which have eaten most of it.
 (Photo copyright © by Kaj Halberg)